mulesoft-catalyst/cicd-pipelines-github-actions/README.md

 .github/workflows/ci_cd_pipeline_release_stage_prod.yml@main
   This is manually triggered. asks user input in which environment you want to push the release.

-There are few environment created:
+There are few environment created [ this is optional for private repo as environment is not supported in private repo ]:
   - dev
   - qa
   - staging